zevinDev/DriftR/README.md

 - Through the use of carefully selected color pallets we were able to create a convincing game
 - We learned alot while making this project like how to make tile maps and how to use a API library

-## Usage
+## How To Play

-This game was coded using (JS, HTML, and CSS) therefor all you need to do is click on this [link!](https://realziez.github.io/DriftR/)
+This game was coded using (JS, HTML, and CSS) therefore all you need to do is click on this [link!](https://realziez.github.io/DriftR/)

 ## Authors